o2r-project/o2r-project.github.io/_posts/2016-12-15-investigating-docker-and-R.md

 Both Ben and Carl have written about their case studies using Docker for research compendia in the book ["The Practice of Reproducible Research - Case Studies and Lessons from the Data-Intensive Sciences"](https://www.gitbook.com/book/bids/the-practice-of-reproducible-research/details): [Using R and Related Tools for Reproducible Research in Archaeology](https://www.practicereproducibleresearch.org/case-studies/benmarwick.html) and [A Reproducible R Notebook Using Docker](https://www.practicereproducibleresearch.org/case-studies/cboettig.html).

-An R extension you may want to dockerize is **Shiny**.
+An R extension you may want to dockerise is **Shiny**.
 Flavio Barros dedicated two articles on R-bloggers to this topic: [Dockerizing a Shiny App](https://www.r-bloggers.com/dockerizing-a-shiny-app/) and [Share Shiny apps with Docker and Kitematic](https://www.r-bloggers.com/share-your-shiny-apps-with-docker-and-kitematic/).
-The majority of talks at [useR!2017](https://user2017.brussels) presenting [real-world deployments of Shiny](https://user2017.brussels/schedule) mentioned using Dockerized Shiny applications for reasons of scalability and ease of installation.
+The majority of talks at [useR!2017](https://user2017.brussels) presenting [real-world deployments of Shiny](https://user2017.brussels/schedule) mentioned using dockerised Shiny applications for reasons of scalability and ease of installation.

 The company [Seven Bridges](https://www.sevenbridges.com/) provides an example for a public container encapsulating a specific research environment, in this case the product [Seven Bridges Platform](https://www.sevenbridges.com/platform/) (_"a cloud-based environment for conducting bioinformatic analyses"_), its tools and the Bioconductor package [`sevenbridges`](https://www.bioconductor.org/packages/devel/bioc/html/sevenbridges.html).
 The published image [`sevenbridges/sevenbridges-r`](https://hub.docker.com/r/sevenbridges/sevenbridges-r/) includes both RStudio Server and Shiny, see the [vignette "IDE Container"](https://www.bioconductor.org/packages/devel/bioc/vignettes/sevenbridges/inst/doc/rstudio.html).